Winter Concert 2018

-All three pieces use the full symphony orchestra; the solo instrument is one of the biggest instruments in the orchestra, and the symphony is a massive orchestral work - so very well-known - by our great British composer Sir Edward Elgar.
+All three pieces use the full symphony orchestra; the tuba is one of the biggest instruments in the orchestra, and the symphony is a massive orchestral work - so very well-known - by our great British composer Sir Edward Elgar.

 Britten's opera Gloriana strangely enough was one of his critical failures as a work, and is rarely done.
 However the suite of music taken from the work has become a really popular orchestral suite, giving a very attractive mixture of easy listening 20th century music mixed with due homage to the medieval period in its style and sounds.

 I have always loved the great Tuba concerto by one of my favourite British composers of the 20th century - Ralph Vaughan Williams.
 Every time this has been on the programme of concerts anywhere it is always a winner for audiences, both in the use of a rare brass solo instrument and with some of VW's most glorious music and melodies especially in the slow movement.

 The soloist will be Ross Knight - who now plays in an orchestra in Switzerland.

 Two or three years ago we took the challenge of performing Elgar's 1st symphony, and a great success it was.
 Many of you asked when we would do the second, and while you may have had to wait, you need wait no longer.
-It is the huge symphony in this November's concert.
+Symphony No 2 in Eb is in this November's concert.